Bhupesh-V/memer-action/CONTRIBUTING.md

 # Contributing to Memer Action xD

-:tada: First off, thanks for taking the time to contribute! :tada:
+:tada: First of all, thanks for taking the time to contribute! :tada:

 Make sure you follow below guidelines before contributing.